bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 end
 ```

 The specs still pass.
-Here is a little exercise: Replace the before method with let and make all the specs pass.
+Here is a little exercise: Replace the before method with let() method and make all the specs pass.

 Do you always need to take small steps when writing tests ?
 If you notice, we change either production code or the spec but not both at the same time.
 Regardless of whether we are refactoring or driving the design of our code.
 If we change both the spec and the production code at the same time we will not know which file is causing the problem.
 If we take small steps, we will be able to immediately fix the problem.
 Because we know what we just changed.
 If you are confident you can take bigger steps as long as the duration of the red state is minimum and you get to green and stay in green longer.